lovehifi/lmsraudio/README.md

 Download [LMSrAudio IMG file URL here]: https://drive.google.com/file/d/1pi3Vy_He6vUO_rfeEYwZQY5uG4Nb1pwS/
 >
+>
+For the first run, sometimes with certain routers, you might encounter an empty Config menu.
+If you come across this situation, please restart your router, then restart the Pi once again.
+This will assist LMSrAudio in generating the menu based on your Pi's IP on the first attempt.
+>
 ---------------------
 >
 SSH credentials: user 'root,' password 'ros.'
 You can customize these credentials and have full permissions to modify the source code according to your specific requirements.

 >

 ---------------
 ![Screenshot](LMSrAudio-menu.png)